redphx/better-xcloud/README.md

 It's because not many browsers on Android support installing extensions (and not all extensions can be installed).

 3. **Why doesn't the xCloud website implement *this* or *that* feature from Better xCloud?**
+Think of this project as an unofficial beta version of xCloud.
+    - **Better xCloud** doesn't have to worry about the compatibility much: if it doesn't work on this browser, it can just suggest you switch to another one. xCloud can't do the same.
-For being an unofficial tool, **Better xCloud** has the luxury to implement anything on the xCloud website.
-On the xCloud's side, they have a lot more users and devices to support, so it's more difficult for them to implement a new feature.
-Also it's not easy to explain some of the features of **Better xCloud** to normal xCloud users.
+    - On the xCloud's side, they have a lot more users and devices to support, so it's more difficult for them to implement a new feature.
+    - Also, it's not easy to explain some of the features of **Better xCloud** to normal xCloud users.

 4. **Can I use this with the Xbox Android app?**
 No, you can't.
 You'll have to modify the app.